dotlang/language/doc/RFE.md

 brute
 jumpstate - Simple and powerful state management for Redux. dotlang.org is free, dot is a short and simple word and a dot is a simple notation which is also powerful because it is used everywhere.
+Exception handling is borrowed from Go.
+Notations from Go.
+var/val from C++.
+sum type and matching from Haskell. generics from C++.
+GC and polymorphism from Java.

 N - A notation to join two arrays.
 In Haskell we have: